 Opening and closing a file

 In C programming, before performing operations like reading, writing, or appending, a file must first be opened using the fopen() function.
 This function opens the file in a specific mode, such as reading ("r"), writing ("w"), or appending ("a"), and returns a file pointer that points to the file in memory.
 If the file cannot be opened (for instance, if the file does not exist in read mode), fopen() returns NULL, and the program should handle this error gracefully.
 Opening a file establishes a connection between the program and the file, allowing the program to manipulate its contents based on the mode selected.
 After performing the required operations on the file (such as reading data, writing new content, or appending information), it is crucial to close the file using the fclose() function.
 Closing the file frees up the system resources allocated to the file and ensures that all data is correctly written to the file before the program terminates.
 In the case of write and append operations, fclose() flushes any remaining data from the program’s internal buffer to the file, ensuring no data is lost.
 Properly closing a file also allows other programs or processes to access the file, as leaving a file open can lock it for further access.

-1. Opening a file
+The following are important steps when opening and closing a file in C:

+Opening a file: Use fopen() to open the file in the desired mode (e.g., "r", "w", "a").

+Error handling: Check if the file pointer returned by fopen() is NULL, indicating a failure to open the file.

+Performing file operations: Read from or write to the file using appropriate I/O functions.

+Closing the file: Use fclose() to properly close the file and free system resources.

+These steps ensure efficient and safe file handling in C programs.

-The fopen() function is used to open a file.
+Opening a file: The fopen() function is used to open a file.
 It returns a file pointer (FILE *) that points to the file's memory location.
 The syntax for fopen() is:

 FILE *fopen(const char *filename, const char *mode);